letoram/tui-bindings/lua/doc/lua-tui.md

 depending on how the external window manager should treat source resizing.
-With 'embed' it will simply crop if the source is too large, with 'scale' it will scale to fit with aspect, and with 'synch' the client will be instructed to resize, and any resize updates will be forwarded as notifications to the proxy window structure.
+With 'embed' it will simply crop if the source is too large, with 'scale' it will scale to fit with aspect, and with 'synch' the client will be instructed to resize.

+The actual embedded dimensions will be forwarded as resizes to the handler for the embedded window.
+The window manager is free to detach any embeddings and can do so with notice or without notice.
+If this happens the proxy window will resize to a zero-width and its view state switch to invisible.

 A tabbed window can neither restack nor anchor.